 Children will be taught by their class teacher or a qualified coach every week.
 They will also access games and activities during playtime and lunch breaks.

-At Samuel Barlow Primary School and Nursery we also provide a wide range of after school clubs to enhance the curriculum which change termly.
+At Samuel Barlow Primary Academy we also provide a wide range of after school clubs to enhance the curriculum which change termly.